-If there was a beauty contest for workshop machinery this lathe will be among the best looking in the top 3.
-It takes a less serious look which is a great feature for beginners who don’t need any intimidation about the trade.
-An easy looking lathe like this one is what you can easily mount to a bench in your garage or home workshop if you like taking your work home.
+If there were a beauty contest for workshop machinery, this lathe would be among the best looking in the top 3.
+It takes a less rugged look which is a great feature for beginners who don’t need any intimidation about the trade.
+An easy-looking lathe like this one is what you can easily mount to a bench in your garage or home workshop if you like taking your work home.

-There are various features which impressed us with the performance of this lathe, its indexing positions are incredibly accurate at 15-degrees intervals.
-It does not only have 3 convenient speed ranges but they are easy to change through the courtesy of the easy access pivoting belt.
-It is among the smoothest runners you will ever come across in this price range courtesy of the ball bearings.
-Another feature which greatly adds to the performance of the lathe is the magnetic control box which allows positioning anywhere along the lathe bed.
+Various features impressed us with this lathe’s performance, and its indexing positions are incredibly accurate at 15-degree intervals.
+It does not only have three convenient speed ranges, but they are easy to change, courtesy of the easy-access pivoting belt.
+It is among the smoothest runners you will ever come across in this price range, courtesy of the ball bearings.
+Another feature that significantly adds to the lathe’s performance is the magnetic control box, which allows positioning anywhere along the lathe bed.

-Worry not for your safety, I don’t know if it was part of the plan to make this piece so safe or it was just a coincidence but the bottom line is it’s among the safest in the market.
-All the controls are well away from the spindle which would otherwise hurt you if you dwell too close unaware.
-The emergency stop is among the headline safety features on this piece.
+Worry not for your safety.
+I don’t know if it was part of the plan to make this piece so safe or just a coincidence, but the bottom line is it’s among the safest in the market.
+All the controls are well away from the spindle, which would otherwise hurt you if you dwell too close, unaware.
+The emergency stop is among the headline safety features of this piece.

-This is a one size fits all lathe, it’s a midi lathe, translating that means its medium so it accommodates all sides.
-It is a great first lathe for any beginner looking to turn some wood in their spare time while at the same time it is a great upgrade coming from a small lathe.
-For professionals, you won’t regret making this purchase as it has all the features the high-end industry requires.
+This is a one size fits all lathe.
+As a midi lathe, it accommodates all sides.
+It is a tremendous first lathe for any beginner looking to turn some wood in their spare time, and it is a significant upgrade from a small lathe.
+You won’t regret making this purchase for professionals as it has all the features the high-end industry requires.

-After all, has been said and done this is a great lathe suitable for anyone from novice to professional woodturners.
-Our advice is to those looking for their first lathes don’t be tempted by the price tag of smaller lathes and consider this one as it has more to offer.
+The Rikon 70-150VSR midi lathe is an excellent lathe for everyone, from beginners to professional woodturners.
+We advise those looking for their first lathe not to be tempted by the price tag of smaller lathes and to consider this lathe as it has more to offer.